-But, POS as a Service creates a new challenge: How do you fund the system if the customer isn’t paying up front?
+Although POS as a Service gives merchants a budget-friendly option, it can create a new challenge for solutions providers: How do you fund the system if the customer isn’t paying upfront?

-The thought of self-funding and limiting cash flow or borrowing and amassing debt may be enough to prevent you from selling as a Service solutions all together.
-But there are other options — working with your distributor or working with a financial services company.
+The thought of self-funding and limiting cash flow or borrowing and amassing debt may be enough to prevent you from selling as a Service solutions altogether.
+But other options exist, such as working with a financial services company.